Fedor Žugić

-Fedor Žugić (born 18 September 2003) is a Montenegrin basketball player for ratiopharm Ulm of the German Basketball Bundesliga.
+Fedor Žugić (born 18 September 2003) is a Montenegrin college basketball player for the Creighton Bluejays of the Big East Conference.

+He is the youngest player in history to play in the EuroLeague.

 Professional career

-On February 22, 2019, Žugić made his professional debut for Budućnost in the EuroLeague against Žalgiris Kaunas.
+On February 22, 2019, Žugić made his debut for Budućnost in the EuroLeague against Žalgiris Kaunas.
 At 15 years and 157 days of age, he became the youngest player to ever play in the EuroLeague.

-On July 2, 2021, he has signed with ratiopharm Ulm of the German Basketball Bundesliga.
+On July 2, 2021, he has signed with Ratiopharm Ulm of the German Basketball Bundesliga.
 Previously declared, Žugić subsequently withdrawn his name from consideration for the 2022 NBA draft.
+In 2022-23, he captured the German championship title with the Ulm team.

+On July 20, 2023, he signed with BG Göttingen of the Basketball Bundesliga.

 National team career

 In July 2022, Žugić was a member of the Montenegro under-20 team that won a bronze medal at the FIBA U20 European Championship in Podgorica, Montenegro.
 Over seven tournament games, he averaged 18 points, 3.1 rebounds, and 3 assists per game.
 He won a spot on the all-tournament team.